MaartenPJ/ADS-portfolio/README.md

 ## 6.4 Data explanation
 The dataset consists of audio files taken from Google databases (mostly YouTube).
 Since most of these files were at a length of approximately 10 seconds, all files were made to be exactly 10 seconds long.\
-The name of the dataset used is Google AudioSet. [insert link to audioset] It contains millions of snippets of audio labeled with a description of their contents.
-These labels include things like vacuuming, breathing, [insert labels here], but most relevantly chewing and drinking.
+The name of the dataset used is [Google AudioSet](https://research.google.com/audioset/).
+It contains millions of snippets of audio labeled with a description of their contents.
+These labels include things like vacuuming, breathing, several musical instruments, wind, clapping, knocking on door and silence, but most relevantly chewing and drinking.

 ## 6.5 Data visualisation (exploratory)